cwchentw/shlibs/README.md

 We tested shlibs against several Unix or Unix-like systems:

-* Ubuntu 18.04 LTS
+* Ubuntu LTS
-* CentOS 8
+* CentOS
-* openSUSE Leap 15.1
+* openSUSE Leap
-* TrueOS, which is FreeBSD compatible
+* TrueOS, which is FreeBSD-compatible

 It should work on other Unix or Unix-like systems as well.